Eight guys, four nights, three rounds of golf – And a bachelor party you won’t need to hide from your wife.

 Located just 15 miles from Bend (and, roughly, the Redmond airport) off the Powell Butte Highway, Pronghorn has the look and feel of a gated Tuscan village.

 That village – including the 55,000-square-foot clubhouse, rec center, spa and more – is all yours for the weekend.
 And your four-bedroom Residence Club unit includes a private patio with a fire pit and barbecue grill.
 There’s an air of exclusivity throughout the resort, which is nice.
 And not a bad spot to set up shop for a weekend with the fellas.
 A few of you will arrive with the help of a complimentary airport shuttle.
 The rest pile into an Avis rental van that’ll serve to get you around on your Central Oregon golf adventure.

-With plenty of daylight left – the sun seems to shine longer here – there’s time for a group lesson, a gift arranged by the groom-to-be at the Troon Golf Academy on site.
+With plenty of daylight left – the sun seems to shine longer here – there’s time for a group lesson, a gift arranged by the soon-to-be groom at the Troon Golf Academy on site.
 The academy is filled with the high-tech toys folks like Tiger and Rory use to win majors.

 For you, it might just provide that one little tip to help you win a couple of skins come Saturday.
 After an hour or two bashing balls on the practice range – real Nikes, by the way – and having a little impromptu putting contest, you head back to your room before the blisters get too sore to swing.
 Dinner tonight is on the patio of your rental house with some foodstuffs the guys picked up on their way in from the airport.
-Some steaks, baked potatoes and some locally brewed beer highlight the perfect menu to truly kick off what is already starting out as the perfect weekend.
+Some steaks, baked potatoes and some local craft beers highlight the perfect menu to truly kick off what is already starting out as the perfect weekend.

-Thursday morning you’re up at the crack of 9 a.m. ready for a great day of golf, tweeting pictures non-stop to your buddies stuck back home in the office.
+Thursday morning you’re up at the crack of 9 a.m. ready for a great day of golf, Instagramming pictures non-stop to your buddies stuck back home in the office.
 You’ve got a 10:30 tee time, so there’s time for some breakfast and a bloody Mary or two in the clubhouse at Cascada.
 The rules of the weekend are simple, $10 straight up skins – no handicaps – tallied at the end of the vacation.
 Winnings aren’t enough to put anyone out on the street, but enough to wave triumphantly in front of the rest of the guys.

 The Nicklaus Course showcases the Golden Bear’s eye for utilizing the natural landscape of a region to accentuate a player-friendly, but challenging design.
 A quick search on “yelp” and you find words like “magnificent,” “grand,” and “world class.”